SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 @sec_WidgetClassList

-The first custom UI we build should display a list of all subclasses of `AbstractWidgetPresenter`.
+The first custom UI we build should display a list of all subclasses of the class `AbstractWidgetPresenter`.
  This UI will later be reused as a widget for a more complete UI.
  The code is as follows (we do not include code for accessors):

 First we create a subclass of `SpPresenter` with one instance variable `list` which will hold an instance of `SpListModel`.

 ```
-SpPresenter subclass: #WidgetClassListPresenter
+SpPresenter << #WidgetClassListPresenter
-	instanceVariableNames: 'list'
-	classVariableNames: ''
+	slots: { #list };
+	tag: 'MiniClassBrowser';
-	package: 'Spec-BuildUIWithSpec
+	package: 'CodeOfSpec20Book'
 ```

 In the method `initializePresenters`, we create the list and populate it with the required classes, in alphabetical order.
-We also add a title for the window.

 ```
 WidgetClassListPresenter >> initializePresenters